datastaxdevs/workshop-microservices-java/README.md

 **✅ Step 5f.
 Restart the application**: Use the `CTRL+C` shortcut on the terminal window to stop running the application and restart.

 **✅ Step 5g.
-Test the application connected to ASTRA.** we wil now reuse the provided clientto work with our backend API now connected to ASTRA !.
+Test the application connected to ASTRA.** we wills now reuse the provided client to work with our backend API now connected to ASTRA !.

 - 💻 If your work locally : [https://www.todobackend.com/client/index.html?http://localhost:8080/api/v1/todos/](https://www.todobackend.com/client/index.html?http://localhost:8080/api/v1/todos/)